Conflict of Interest

 Objective: to determine if it is possible to generate a PAI and/or an XAI model that could help determine the endophenotypes that are most likely to respond to a therapeutic agent versus those more likely to respond to placebo in patients with schizophrenia.
 This could help the scientific and medical fields to design more informative clinical trials and potentially revive interest in therapeutic agents discontinued for lack of apparent efficacy.

-This study will apply the PAI model and XAI to data for the paliperidone and risperidone double blind placebo-controlled trials.
+Data Source and Inclusion/Exclusion Criteria to be used to define the patient sample for your study: This study will apply the PAI model and XAI to data for the paliperidone and risperidone double blind placebo-controlled trials.
 This will be an analysis of previously published data only and the datasets will be those already existing with the published inclusion and exclusion criteria.

-The main independent variables that will be used in the study is treatment assignment.
+Main Predictor/Independent Variable and how it will be categorized/defined for your study: The main independent variables that will be used in the study is treatment assignment.
 One-hot-encoding will be performed on the treatment label that drug group will be 0.5 and placebo group will be -0.5.

 The main goal of the study is to expand our research effort to inform more efficient clinical trial designs targeting schizophrenia and bipolar disorder patients.
 Instead of traditional bio-statistical methods, our previously-developed Machine Learning (ML) approach, which will be applied to the currently proposed analysis, consisted of the following three major components: